Table of Contents

 5.1 All IT System Custodians will be granted administrative access to the university-owned IT devices (e.g., laptops, desktops, tablets, servers) deployed in their respective college, school, or unit.
 Individuals who use accounts with special privileges (for example, System Administrators) must only use these accounts for their intended administrative purposes.

-5.2 All access via administrative accounts must be logged to system management services in place centrally or within the respective college, school, or unit to ensure proper accountability and transparency.
-These logs should be retained, according to U. T. Austin retention schedules, and routinely audited
+5.2 All access via administrative accounts must be logged to system management services in place centrally to ensure proper accountability and transparency.
+These logs should be retained, according to U. T. Austin retention schedules, and routinely audited.

 5.3 Individuals who use administrative accounts may not perform investigations relating to the potential misuse of information resources by an individual user except under the direction of the Information Security Office or the Office of Legal Affairs.